darkrubiks/AI-Assessment-of-Pain-in-Newborns/README.md

 PyTorch ACE pipeline with the [`NCNN`](models/NCNN.py) architecture.
-The script samples neonatal face images from `Datasets/DatasetsFaces/Images`, discovers concepts, trains CAVs, and reports TCAV scores while storing a few example masks on disk alongside PNG plots that highlight the most representative patches for each concept.
+The script samples neonatal face images from `Datasets/DatasetsFaces/Images`, discovers concepts, trains CAVs, and reports TCAV scores while storing a few example masks on disk alongside PNG mosaics that visualise the most representative patches for each concept.

 ```bash